 Garmin Edge 1040 Review: It’s on Another Level!
 But…

-You will learn how it differs from 1030 Plus, what I like and dislike about it, and if it’s worth it.
+Below, you will learn how the Edge 1040 differs from the other Edge and competing bike computers, what I like and dislike about it, if it’s worth it, and much more.

 KEY TAKEAWAY

-The Edge 1040 series is the new best bike computer on the market, and I can recommend it.
-It sets a new standard for high-end bike computers because of its long battery life, many features, accuracy, and excellent display.
-On the other hand, it can be too large for daily riding, and its price is not exactly affordable.
-Feel free to check it out here.
+The Edge 1040 series is one of the best bike computers on the market, and I can fully recommend it.
+It sets a new standard for high-end bike computers because of its long battery life, many features, high accuracy, and great display.
+On the other hand, it can be too large for daily riding, and its price is pretty high, especially if you consider the Solar version.
+Feel free to buy it here or continue reading for more information and a comparison with its alternatives.

 My Edge 1040 rating at a glance: